Last Updated on by SiteControl

 Companies

-CareSource, Anthem, and Ambetter feature quality low-cost plans (under age-65) that are easy on your budget, provide great value, but still provide outstanding large-claim and preventive benefits.
-US Health And Life began offering private plans two years ago.
-UnitedHealthcare and Medical Mutual no longer sell private plans in the state.
-However, UnitedHealthcare could possibly return, if additional or revised legislation is approved and implemented.
+CareSource, Anthem, and Coordinated Care feature quality low-cost plans (under age-65) that are easy on your budget, provide great value, but still provide outstanding large-claim and preventive benefits.
+US Health And Life began offering private plans two years ago, but they no longer sell private plans in the state.
 Cigna began offering plans in 2023.
-Aetna is also new to the Hoosier State.
+Aetna is also fairly new to the Hoosier State.
+UnitedHealthcare has returned in 2025 to offer Exchange plans.

 Deductibles